International Endometriosis Patient Conference 2021 Coverage

 The conference continued with a session on sex and relationships moderated by Dr. Seckin.
 Panelists included Karen Robinovitz, Nikki Hartzoulakis, and Erik Rieloff.

 Karen talked about how one day, out of the blue, she found it impossible to have sex because of the pain it was causing her and how this affected her relationship with her partner.
-“Be open about it,” Karen said referring to her pain and to the impact the disease has on the partner.
+“Be open about it,” Karen said referring to her pain and to the impact the disease has on her partner.

 Erik, the 20-year husband of another endo patient, Nikki Hartzoulakis, said: “Thank you for validating what we go through,” and added that endometriosis takes many different forms.